xxou/flexPaths/README.md

     pathway(s)](#22-flexeffect-pse-for-flexible-pathways)

-This package is built for estimating the causal **path-specific effects** (PSEs) in mediation analysis with multiple ordered mediators for one binary treatments or multiple binary treatments.
+This package is built for estimating the causal **path-specific effects** (PSEs) in mediation analysis with
+<span style="color:red">multiple ordered mediators for one binary
+treatment or multiple binary treatments</span>.
 It provides robust estimators based on influence function theory.

 Primary advantages of the package include: